Kimono (band): 2007–2010: Personnel changes and "Easy Music for Difficult People"

 Following their return from Berlin to Iceland, kimono auditioned several well-known Icelandic musicians to play bass guitar for the group including BAFTA-winning neo-classical composer, Ólafur Arnalds. Árni Hjörvar Arnason would join them for a brief period in 2007 before moving to London and joining The Vaccines.
 The band settled on continuing as a trio in 2008 and released Easy Music for Difficult People in December 2009 on Kimi Records, a small independent Icelandic record label that went bankrupt in early 2013.

 2011–2013: Gender transition and "Aquarium"

-Both MacNeil and Blöndal were involved between the years of 2008 and 2013 in the Icelandic music start-up gogoyoko that operated an online fair trade music store. kimono was not very active during this period, although they played an improvised concert with Damo Suzuki of Can in October 2012 during that artist's visit to Iceland for the Reykjavik Film Festival.
+Both MacNeil and Blöndal were involved between the years of 2008 and 2013 in the Icelandic music start-up gogoyoko that operated an online fair trade music store. kimono was not very active during this period, although they played an improvised concert with Damo Suzuki of Can in October 2012 during that artist's visit to Iceland for the Reykjavík Film Festival.

 In 2011, Alison MacNeil began transition to living full-time as a woman.
-Her story was covered in depth by an Icelandic English-language newspaper, The Reykjavik Grapevine in 2012 in an article by Rex Beckett.
+Her story was covered in depth by an Icelandic English-language newspaper, The Reykjavík Grapevine in 2012 in an article by Rex Beckett.
 Beckett became the band's manager in October 2013.

 The band released an instrumental, improvised record in August 2013 called "Aquarium", which was sold online only.